How to Help Someone Struggling with Heroin Addiction: Treatment & More

-Heroin use is on the rise, spiking 250 percent between 2000 and 2014 in Vermont, with more than 681,000 heroin users across the United States in 2013, according to the Substance Abuse and Mental Health Services Administration.
-Even in the face of such overwhelming numbers, real recovery is very attainable for those who are addicted to heroin.
+Heroin use is on the rise, spiking 250 percent between 2000 and 2014 in Vermont, with more than 681,000 heroin users across the United States in 2013, according to the Substance Abuse and Mental Health Services Administration.2 Even in the face of such overwhelming numbers, real recovery is very attainable for those who are addicted to heroin.
 Treatment options for heroin addictions can help individuals to build new, clean lives that are free from all heroin use.

 What Does Heroin Do to a Person?

 Treating a heroin addiction first requires that users are broken of their physical dependence on the substance.
-Since heroin has such an immediate neurological and psychological impact, virtually rewriting the brain’s perceptions of pleasure, reward, and the anticipations thereof, individuals have to be gradually and carefully weaned off their dependence.
-This entails reducing the amount of heroin they consume, while at the same time controlling for the inevitable withdrawal symptoms that come from the body receiving less of the drug to which it has become so accustomed.
-Withdrawal symptoms include:
+Since heroin has such an immediate neurological and psychological impact, virtually rewriting the brain’s perceptions of pleasure, reward, and the anticipations thereof, individuals have to be gradually and carefully weaned off their dependence.3 This entails reducing the amount of heroin they consume, while at the same time controlling for the inevitable withdrawal symptoms that come from the body receiving less of the drug to which it has become so accustomed.
+Heroin withdrawal symptoms include:

 - Muscle cramping

 - Suicidal thoughts (in cases of extreme or chronic heroin abuse)